SNCI/HW-Codes-for-QuantNet-Online-Cpp-Course/README.md

 ----------------
 There might be unreasonable designs in the codes.
 Generally the quality of codes improves as level goes up.
 It is often the case that files in following levels are refined and updated versions of files in preceding levels.

 ----------------
 INDEX
 ----------------
-Level 1   C Basics I\n
+Level 1   C Basics I

 Level 2   C Basics II

 Level 3   Introduction to Classes

-Level 4   Function and Operator Overloading, Dynamic Memory Management and Namespaces Level 5   Inheritance, Polymorphism and Exception Handling with Self-Made Classes Level 6   Templates and Generic Programming
+Level 4   Function and Operator Overloading, Dynamic Memory Management and Namespaces

+Level 5   Inheritance, Polymorphism and Exception Handling with Self-Made Classes

+Level 6   Templates and Generic Programming

-Level 7   Overview of the Standard Template Library Level 8   Introduction to Boost C++ Libraries
+Level 7   Overview of the Standard Template Library

+Level 8   Introduction to Boost C++ Libraries

 Level 9   Introductory Computational Finance -- BSM Option Pricing Model: Exact Solutions, Monte Carlo Method and Finite Difference Method